This post may contain affiliate links. Read our disclosure policy here.

 How to Make Peanut Butter Nut Butter or Seed Butter

-Sometimes the simplest things can bring the most satisfaction.
+Sometimes, the simplest things can bring the most satisfaction.

-Peanut butter is such a basic pantry staple, it never occurred to me to make my own.
+Peanut butter, nut butter, or seed butter is such a basic pantry staple it never occurred to me to make my own.
 It’s already such a simple food, and easy to just toss a few jars into the cart when shopping.
 I decided to try making it from scratch when I became serious about eliminating high fructose corn syrup from my family’s diet.

 For a crazy twist, try a drizzle of melted chocolate, a sprinkle of ground cinnamon, or even a dash of smoked paprika.
 That boring peanut butter and jelly sandwich never looked so good.
-Let’s dig in an learn how to make peanut butter today!
+Let’s dig in and learn how to make peanut butter today!

 Makes about 2 ½ cups

 - 1 lb raw shelled Peanuts (Where to Buy) (Or other raw nuts or seeds!)

 - 1-2 tablespoons Oil (melted coconut oil, extra virgin olive oil, peanut oil, etc) (Where to Buy)